CredentialEngine/Import_From_Registry/release/2023-09-13/readme.md

 - Added a new backup for CE_ExternalData.
 Recall that this database must always be present with the credential finder database.
 	CE_ExternalData_backup_2023_09_14.zip

+New Classes
+- Verification Service Profile is now a top level class (with a CTID)
+- SupportService
+- ScheduledOffering
+- Version 1 for Job, Occupation, WorkRole, Task

+## Application Config

 ## Logging

 Reminder: There are options to save documents downloaded from the Credential Registry as part of an import.